phax/peppol-reporting/README.md

 It supports the following configuration properties:
 * **`peppol.reporting.jdbc.database-type`**: the SQL database type to operate on.
 Currently supported are `postgresql` and `mysql`.
 The value is case-insensitive.
 * **`peppol.reporting.jdbc.driver`**: contains the fully qualified class name of the JDBC driver to be used.
-E.g. `org.postgresql.Driver` for PostgreSQL
+E.g. `org.postgresql.Driver` for PostgreSQL or `com.mysql.cj.jdbc.Driver` for MySQL
 * **`peppol.reporting.jdbc.url`**: contains the full JDBC connection URL to connect to the database
 * **`peppol.reporting.jdbc.user`** (optional): the database username to use
 * **`peppol.reporting.jdbc.password`** (optional): the database password to use